sax1johno/enclose-io/.github/ISSUE_TEMPLATE.md

 <!--
 Thank you for adding a project to Enclose.IO.

-As both Node.js Compiler and Ruby Compiler are still being polished, we have not yet automated the project adding process yet.
+As our compilers are still being polished, we have not automated the project adding process yet.

-Please fill in the template below and we will compile and add it manually.
+Please fill in the template below and we will add your project.
 -->

 * **Project Name**: e.g. CoffeeScript